 Alright then Attack on Titan: Junior High has ended, so I took it upon myself to review it.
 In short, it was hilarious.
 Let's get into this:

 With this type of show there's nothing much to say in terms of story.
-The entire show is just a parody of Attack on Titan.
-The show makes its references to the show in all sorts of ways, in a funny way, it also makes a lot of references to the manga for manga readers, such as myself and they really were like a topping on the cake.
+The entire show is just a parody of Attack on Titan, it makes fun of the series and references the show in all sorts of ways, in a funny way too.
+It also makes a lot of references to the manga for manga readers, such as myself and they really were like icing on a cake and made it heck of a lot more enjoyable than one would suspect.

 Art & Sound

-The art was really good, okay it was low-key compared to the original but it was still good.
+The art was really good, okay it was low-key compared to the original but it was still good, it was a stylized in the cartoonish way to show that it isn't the show, it's just lighthearted fun not meant to be taken serious.

 The show has the original music that was used in Attack on Titan, it also adds it's own music.
-The opening is a parody of the first opening and the ending song being, well, not a parody.
+The opening is a parody of the first opening and the ending song being, well, not a parody but each are not something I would listen to on their own.
+To be completely honest the music for this show is lazy, can't fault them since it's a parody show.

 I'd like to say that the characters in this are better than the original.
 The show takes the original cast and makes them more sillier.
 With Eren they made him an idiot who wants to destroy the titans who doesn't give up, making him a bonehead if you will.
 Armin is the wimpy smart character, they add on him by making him do things that he wouldn't do such as being in a blanket, kind of like being conservative to himself, same with the others.
 Mikasa is still emotionless, nah just kidding she actually has emotions!
 Can you believe it?

-From the original characters they are well bland in a sense, in this they are more "colorful" and express more emotions and actually make a lot more sense, with the context of the show, of the character troupes that the show presents them as, with their character troupes it makes them shine more and makes them more memorable.
+From the original characters they are well bland in a sense, in this they are more "colorful" and express more emotions and actually make a lot more sense, with the context of the show, of the character troupes that the show presents them as, with their character troupes it makes them shine more and makes them more memorable and fun.

 This was very funny, I was laughing all the time.
-This is the type of show that derives on just pure enjoyment, a show to just have fun.
+This is the type of show that derives on just pure enjoyment, a show to just have fun, turn off your brain and watch.
 Yeah there are those people that say "just give us season 2 not this crap, blah blah blah" and I say just learn to have fun with a show once in awhile, you'll see that it's actually quite enjoyable.

 Some people may find it annoying and pointless, I understand, I, on the other hand, didn't find it annoying I just found it to be fun, dumb ole fun of the original.
-So overall I'll give Attack on Titan: Junior High a 5/10, I'd recommend it to anyone who likes Attack on Titan and wants some fun with it.read more
+So overall I'll give Attack on Titan: Junior High a 6/10, I'd recommend it to anyone who likes Attack on Titan and wants to have some fun with it.read more

 According to TV Tropes, "spin-offs are when part of a successful show, usually characters, but sometimes a general concept, are taken and given a second show of their own."
 Fans enjoy revisiting beloved universes, so there have been many anime spin-offs over the years.
 Read on to learn more!